 Meet the Team

-Emrich is the Manager of Human Resources.
+Emrich is the Human Resources Manager.
 He holds a B.A Honours in Psychology, B.Commerce, and an Honours in Business & Administration specialising in Industrial Relations and Organisational Behaviour.
 Ric has previously worked in a psychometric assessment centre, a number of NGOs, city councils, food manufacturing, and in public and private health.
 He has extensive experience in policy and procedure development, industrial relations, organisational change management, employee counselling and most recently workforce planning.
 If you would like to discuss your denominational employment or entity's HR needs, please contact Ric.

 Ever wonder what the South Pacific Division's Human Resources do?
 Well, amongst other things, we: